salhi100/django_airbnb_cloning_practice/README.md

 ### Projects vs. apps

-- Django project is group of applications (= just say Django is a group of functions).

 [What’s the difference between a project and an app?
 An app is a Web application that does something – e.g., a Weblog system, a database of public records or a small poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)

+- Django project is group of applications (= just say Django is a group of functions).
+- When to create application / when not to create application is important.
 - We should not have so much functionality in one folder(=application)
-- If it is folder of list, it should be simple as such: Create list, Read List, Update List and delete list
-- Applications should be separate.
-- Django project is made of many small applications. when to create application / when not to create application is important

-**You should be able to describe an application in one sentence.** If you use the word "and", then it should be diferent application. **Divide and conquer**
+- **You should be able to describe an application in one sentence.** If you use the word "and", then it should be diferent application. **Divide and conquer**
+- For example, listing application will be consisted with functions as such: Create list, Read List, Update List and delete list

+### Creating Apps

 ```shell
  django-admin startapp [appname]